TomHumphries/RaspberryPiHotspot/README.md

 This is done by mimicking a signin step, which opens a browser window on Windows, Android, and Apple devices when connecting to the WiFi.

-**This guide continues on from the steps in the guide "[Setting up a Raspberry Pi as a Wireless Access Point](https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md)" from the RaspberryPi.org website.**
+**This guide is an extension of the guide "[Setting up a Raspberry Pi as a Wireless Access Point](https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md)" from the RaspberryPi.org website.**

 # Setting up a Raspberry Pi as an open Wireless Access Point with a Captive Portal